The University of Maryland is actively monitoring the outbreak of respiratory illness caused by a novel (new) coronavirus (termed “COVID-19”).

 Vaccine & Mask Requirement

-In the event of an online orientation program, the orientation would be conducted using the platform Canvas for pre-orientation modules & quizzes and all day of sessions including academic advising appointments and orientation presentations will be facilitated on the video-conferencing platform Zoom.
+In the event we have to change our structure to an online orientation program due to COVID-19, the orientation would be conducted using the platform Canvas for pre-orientation modules & quizzes and all day of sessions including academic advising appointments and orientation presentations will be facilitated on the video-conferencing platform Zoom.